Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 You should pay the tax and the interest as soon as possible.

 HMRC uses the official rate of interest set by HM Treasury to work out how much interest you’ll have to pay.
 Find out more about the current HMRC late payment and repayment interest rates.

 HMRC charges interest if:

-- your payment of the tax due has not been received
+- HMRC has not received your payment of the tax due

 - there’s no evidence to show beyond reasonable doubt that you sent your payment when you filed your return